Notes on the Geography of Thailand: Bangkok's Lacquer Pavilion

 This is the chronological first panel, now in the inner room.
 The complex picture shows the battle against the demon Mara during which the Buddha achieves enlightenment.
 Like Shakespeare's "Julius Caesar" with its clocks, this picture has the anachronism of European soldiers in Mara's army.
 During the Ayatthaya period, such imagery was widespread.

 Enlightened, the Buddha floats overhead, while fire-worshippers are forced into a boat by floods.
 They soon convert to Buddhism.

 Carts cross a river.
-They illustrate a well-known miracle: the Buddha in old age asks his disciple Ananda to fetch water from a stream that these carts have muddied.
+They illustrate a well-known miracle: the Buddha in old age asked his disciple Ananda to fetch water from a stream that these carts had muddied.
 The water becomes crystal clear.

 The King and Queen of Malla, where the Buddha spends his final hours.